PG1003/brle/README.md

 # A C++ library to compress or expand binary data using Run-Length Encoding

-This library implements a variant of the Run-Length Encoding compression method that is optimized for binary data.
+This library implements a variant of the Run-Length Encoding compression method that is optimized for long sequences of ones or zeros.

-The advantage of the RLE over other compression methods is that RLE can compresses data in a single pass and does not require any buffering of the input or output data.
+The advantage of the RLE over other compression methods is that RLE can compress data in a single pass and does not require any buffering of the input or output data.
-These properties can make a good fit for applications that are tight on memory usage or require low latencies.
+These properties can make a RLE good fit for applications that are tight on memory usage or require low latencies.
 However due to simplicity of RLE the compression may not be as good as achieved by other compression methods.

 ## Features

+* Optimized for long sequences of ones or zeros.
+* Robust; the decoder does not depend on previously decoded data.
 * Compress and expand data in a single pass.
 * No buffering of input data or output data.